Mojimoney/ImageCreator/README.md

 Saves generated images locally for easy access
 Allows users to share generated images on social media Getting Started
-Clone the repository: git clone https://github.com/your-username/image-generator.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/Mojimoney/image-generator.git Install dependencies: npm install
-Replace PASTE-YOUR-API-KEY with your actual API key in the Script.js file (if using a third-party API) Start the image generator: npm start
+Replace PASTE-YOUR-API-KEY with your actual API key in the Script.js file Start the image generator: npm start
 Usage
-Open the image generator in your web browser: http://localhost:3000 Select an image style or theme from the dropdown menu Customize image parameters such as size, color, and texture using the sliders and input fields Click the "Generate Image" button to create a new image
+Open the image generator in your web browser: https://mojimoney.github.io/ImageCreator/image.html Select an image style or theme from the dropdown menu Customize image parameters such as size, color, and texture using the sliders and input fields Click the "Generate Image" button to create a new image